-Of the 12 total pedestrian recommendations in Transportation Outlook 2045, five (42%)

-are located in, or next to, low-income or minority census block groups.
+Of the twelve total pedestrian recommendations in Transportation Outlook 2045, five (42%) are located in, or next to, low-income or minority census block groups.
 In addition to these pedestrian recommendations and the multi-purpose trail recommendations, it should be noted that most of the low-income and minority block groups are located in the highest density communities within the AMATS area.
 These areas are currently served well by existing sidewalks, crosswalks and other pedestrian infrastructure.
-Maps C.3-1 (page 106) and C.3-2 (page 107) show the pedestrian recommendations in relation to these block groups.
+Maps C.3-1 (low-income) and C.3-2 (minority) show the pedestrian recommendations in relation to these block groups.